The Messy Business of Corrections: Advice for Journalists on How to Recover from a Mistake

 Subscribe to Blog via Email

-Allison Richard writes features for PR Newswire’s media blog and is a supervisor with the media research department at Cision.
+Allison Richard is a former features writer for PR Newswire’s media blog and was a supervisor with the media research department at Cision.
 A former international editor for Cision Blog, she loves languages and culture.
 She also likes yoga, useless trivia, painting and comedy, in no particular order.